-The Videotron Centre is in competition with the Bell Centre (Montreal), Place Bell (Laval), Canadian Tire Center (Ottawa) as well as other similar type venues present in a 700 km radius (Boston, Kingston, Moncton).
-All of these buildings are fighting to get the limited dates that artists have available on their touring calendar.
-During the summer months, another significant competitor is the Festival d'été de Québec ("FEQ") as it proposes interesting shows at low cost, and artists not participating in the FEQ will try and avoid playing in direct competition with the FEQ lineup.
+The Videotron Centre is in competition with the Bell Centre (Montreal), Place Bell (Laval), Canadian Tire Center (Ottawa) as well as a few other arenas located within a radius of 700 km and less (Boston, Kingston, Moncton).
+All these competitors are fighting to get the few tour dates available according to the tour schedules of the artists.
+During the summer, the Festival d'été de Québec ("FEQ") is another important competitor since it offers interesting shows at low prices, and most of the artists not participating in the FEQ do not want to play in direct competition during the programming of FEQ.

-The junior hockey team Les Remparts de Québec doesn't really have direct competition for sports entertainment dollar in the Québec city area but the Armada de Blainville-Boisbriand hockey team does as it operates less than 15 km from the new American Hockey League franchise, the Laval Rockets, who have launched their inaugural season in September 2017.
+The junior hockey team Les Remparts de Québec does not really have any direct competitors in the sports entertainment sector in the Québec city area; on the other side, the Armada de Blainville-Boisbriand hockey team has competitors as it operates less than 15 km from the American Hockey League franchise, the Laval Rockets.

-Gestev which manages sports and cultural events is a dominant player in the greater Québec city area, but it operates in a fiercely competitive market and faces many competitors in a very fragmented market.
+Gestev, which manages sports and cultural events, is a leading player in the Quebec City region, but it operates in a highly fragmented market where competition is fierce with many competitors.

-In the subsegment of French publishing, its competitors are located in Québec.
+In the subsegment of French-language book publishing, its competitors are located in Québec.
 In certain specific areas, the Corporation is in direct competition with certain large French publishers.

-The music industry is mainly controlled by three major players (Universal Music, Warner Music and Sony Music) with 81% of the Canadian market share, which combine production and distribution activities.
-However, the Québec market is unique due to the fact that the majority of its population is French-speaking and consequently, it has its own star system.
+The music industry is mainly controlled by three major players (Universal Music, Warner Music and Sony Music) with a 81% of Canadian market share, which combine production and distribution activities.
+However, the musical market is unique in Quebec since its population is mostly French-speaking and, therefore, has its own Star system.